-As the UK moves into a period of political and constitutional flux, History & Policy’s network of expert historians can offer historical context and parallels from the past, to help policymakers and media make sense of unfolding events.
+As the 70th anniversary of the NHS Act coming into force is celebrated, History & Policy’s network of expert historians can offer historical context and parallels from the past, to help policymakers and media make sense of unfolding events.
 If you would like to speak to any of the experts featured, please contact us.
 If you would like to submit a paper, please see the editorial guidelines.

 We are the only project in the UK providing access to an international network of more than 500 historians with a broad range of expertise.
 H&P offers a range of resources for historians, policy makers and journalists.